w3c/WebPlatformWG/WorkMode.md

 == The Technical Reports Process (What is an Editor's Draft?) ==

-The [//www.w3.org/Consortium/Process/ W3C Process Document] formally defines the [Technical Report Process](//www.w3.org/2015/Process-20150901/#Reports) this group follows.
+The [W3C Process Document](//www.w3.org/Consortium/Process/) formally defines the [Technical Report Process](//www.w3.org/2015/Process-20150901/#Reports) this group follows.

 This group uses '''Editor's Drafts''' (ED) which, as the name indicates, is simply the latest version of a specification an Editor maintains.
 An ED should be thought of as the ''tip of the tree'' i.e. a work in progress that may change at any point in time.

-EDs are '''not''' formal publications by the W3C and as such, the [//www.w3.org/Consortium/Process/ W3C Process Document] does not explicitly define their requirements (f.ex. there are no specific rules for references or style).
+EDs are '''not''' formal publications by the W3C and as such, the [W3C Process Document](//www.w3.org/Consortium/Process/) does not explicitly define their requirements (f.ex. there are no specific rules for references or style).

 '''Those with a vested interest in a specification e.g. implementers and application developers, should use a spec's Editor's Draft and not a dated version of the ED that was published as a Working Draft in the W3C's ''[Technical Reports repository](//www.w3.org/TR/)''.'''